tezedge/tezedge-docs/contents/tezedge/mempool.md

 **5.5.4** Broadcasting the new mempool state

-**6.** In the step[ check-mempool-after-transfer](https://github.com/simplestaking/tezedge/blob/master/.drone.yml#L231),_ _we call each node with the pending_operations RPC again and compare the return values.
+**6.** In the step[*check-mempool-after-transfer*](https://github.com/simplestaking/tezedge/blob/master/.drone.yml#L231), we call each node with the pending_operations RPC again and compare the return values.
 Again, we should see the same value from calling both nodes, but this time it will not be empty.
 We can see the operation in the applied field.
 This means that the transaction has been successfully propagated from the TezEdge node into the OCaml node.

 ![Image](../../static/images/screengrab5.gif)